Infi-Knight/m4-7-react--twitter-like/README.md

 `;

 const Wrapper = styled.div`
-  animation: ${fade} 500ms forwards, ${scale} 300ms forwards;
+  animation: ${scale} 300ms forwards, ${fade} 500ms forwards;
 `;
 ```

-Notice how each keyframe animation is given a different speed: `fade` is over 500ms, `scale` is over 300ms.
+Notice how each keyframe animation is given a different speed: `scale` is over 300ms, `fade` is over 500ms.
 This way the fade-out happens slower than the scaling animation.

 ---